 ((For additional resources during this extended time at home, check out our store front!)

-CALM: Back in the spring, Mondays were the only day of the week that I knew for sure we would sit in traffic because of the timing and location of Parker’s ballet class.
-Also, we arrive home right around 5pm which means it’s already a hustle to put dinner on the table, tidy up the house and start bedtime routines.
+CALM: For a moment, Mondays were the only day of the week that I knew for sure we would sit in traffic because of the timing and location of Parker's ballet class.
+Also, we would arrive home right around 5pm which means it's already a hustle to put dinner on the table, tidy up the house and start bedtime routines.
 I knew the reminder to stay calm and not get stressed would serve me.
 On this particular day before we ever even made it to ballet, I found myself in my bathroom while one almost five year old had a meltdown on my bed over not being able to watch a show.
 My toddler was melting down because her sister was melting down.
 This word immediately brought me back in that moment and kept me from exploding.

 MOTHER: On no childcare days, this is a common word.
 It's not useful to try to have a super productive work day when I don't have childcare, so I go all in on the girls instead.

 INNOVATE: One day I was feeling in a rut with work and chose this as my word for the day.
 I tried to approach every project, email, and shoot I was planning with that word in mind.
 How could I do things differently than I had in the past?

 SIMPLE: I'm the queen of wanting to do all the things, all the time.
 It's a good reminder for me that sometimes my favorite days are the ones where we stay at home, we play in their rooms, we go for a walk, we cook (slowly) together.
 In the evening, when I'm pulling their cotton nightgowns over their heads, I'm grateful for the simplicity of the moments we shared that day.